Phone Habits of a Cheating Husband: 14 Patterns to Watch

 Mistake 5: Blaming yourself

-Step 1: Document what you've observed
+Step 1: Document what you have observed

 Write down specific behaviors, dates, and times.
 "He took his phone to the bathroom on Tuesday, Wednesday, and Thursday last week" is more useful than "he always takes his phone with him."
 Specifics give you clarity and prevent gaslighting.